Websoft9Archive/ansible-docker/docs/solution-backup.md

 ```
 The general manual backup operation steps are as follows:

-1. Compress and download the entire */etc/zabbix* directory by SFTP
+1. Compress and download the entire *Volume* directory by SFTP
-2. Export Docker's database
+2. Export application's database if need
 3. Put the source code file, data file and database file in the same folder, named according to the date
 4. Backup completed